Zero yen: Japanese cryptocurrency exchange briefly trips up trade

 Zaif, an exchange run by Osaka-based Tech Bureau Corp, said on Tuesday a problem in its price calculation system allowed seven customers to trade a cryptocurrency with no yen value for around 20 minutes on Feb.
 16.

-It was unclear if the customers realized they were trading the digital asset for zero yen, or were somehow blindsided for a brief moment.

-The exchange said it had corrected the customers’ balances to account for any trades of the cryptocurrency made at zero yen.
-It added that it had resolved the issue with six of the customers and was still doing so with the remaining one.

-Zaif did not give further details, or identify the cryptocurrency affected by the system error.
-Tech Bureau officials were not immediately available for further comment.
+The company did not identify the cryptocurrency.
+A representative of Tech Bureau was not immediately available for further comment.

 The incident comes after hackers stole $530 million in digital money from Coincheck last month, sparking checks by regulators of Japan’s other exchange operators, including Tech Bureau.